jlee55504/flashcard-o-matic/README.md

       * React Bootstrap
   * CSS3
   * HTML5
-  * Testing was done with Jest
+  * Jest used for testing

 ### I'm only going to be listing the 'files' I had to create/edit.